© 2023 MJH Life Sciences™ and CURE - Oncology & Cancer News for Patients & Caregivers. All rights reserved.

 While the clinics at MD Anderson were set to remain closed until Friday, Sept.
 1, the cancer center had more than 500 patients being treated in their inpatient facility throughout the storm, and more than a dozen visited their emergency center.

 “It’s a very fluid situation.
 We are working at the local level and as quickly as we can get our services.
-At this time, our outpatient areas are closed, but our inpatient, very importantly, is functioning,” Karen Lu, M.D., senior vice president and chief medical officer said during a press conference, noting that there were emergency cancer surgeries that needed to happen — and they did.
+At this time, our outpatient areas are closed, but our inpatient, very importantly, is functioning,” Dr. Karen Lu, MD Anderson's senior vice president and chief medical officer said during a press conference, noting that there were emergency cancer surgeries that needed to happen — and they did.
 “We will be communicating with patients to make sure that there is a plan for all of our patients.”

 However, because the clinics were closed, many other patients missed their general appointments, chemotherapy sessions and oral medication administration.
 While some things may be OK to put off for a couple of days, others, like blood transfusions for patients with hematologic malignancies, are much dire.
 Receiving blood supplies and administering it to these patients has been one of the top priorities for the MD Anderson staff.